pherpat/Module3-challenge/README.md

 ## Purpose

-The purpose of this assigment was to create an application that an user can utilize to generate a random password.
+The purpose of this assignment was to create an application that an user can utilize to generate a random password.
 To do so I had to create some functions to run the application in the browser, following the acceptance criteria.

 ## Screenshot